 And then there's the pandemic.
-Hackers continue to exploit vulnerabilities stemming from COVID-19, resulting in a 667 percent increase in phishing attacks.26 through their doors.
+Hackers continue to exploit vulnerabilities stemming from COVID-19, resulting in a 667 percent increase in phishing attacks.

+Financially motivated cyber criminals have increased their targets in the healthcare sector since the start of the COVID-19 crisis, well aware that hospitals and clinics would be distracted with the huge surge in COVID cases coming through their doors.
 These groups are increasingly using APT-style tactics to gain a foothold in networks, perform lateral movement and credential theft, and exfiltrate data before deploying their ransomware payload.
 The use of Ryuk ransomware emphasizes the trend of having more targeted and tailored ransomware attacks rather than using a massive spam campaign, allowing attackers to ensure they hit the most critical parts of the organization to boost their chances of getting the ransom paid.